A DIY home energy audit allows you to see your biggest energy drains empowering you to make bigger energy savings.

 - Divide the watts by 1,000 to give you the kilowatt amount.

-- To calculate the cost, take the 6.6 kilowatts and multiply it by the cost per kilowatt-hour according to your last energy bill.
+- To calculate the cost, take the 1.2 kilowatts and multiply it by the cost per kilowatt-hour according to your last energy bill.
+In the example above, the cost is 34.10 cents.
+So the running cost would be 40.92 cents per day.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.